SK11GS/Builders-Glitch/Usecases/US2-hiringmanager-submission.md

-# Use case - Candidate resume submission
+# Use case - Hiring manager job requisition submission

 This use case is about allowing hiring managers to submit and refine a job requisition before submitting it to the Match AI.